');

 About Sheridan, WY

-Sheridan is a mid-sized city in Wyoming with a population of 19,035 residents.
-The median household income is $61,598 per year, which is near the national average.
-The median age in Sheridan is 39.7 years.
+Sheridan is a mid-sized city located in Wyoming with a population of 19,035 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,598 per year, which is 18% below the national median of $75,149.
+The median age of 39.7 years is close to the US median age of 38.9 years.

 How Sheridan Ranks in Wyoming